-Storing the Flat Tire with a Flat Load Floor
+Storing the Flat Tire with a Flat Load Floor (Sedan)

-- Put back all tools as they were stored in the rear storage compartment and put the compartment cover back on. - Put the flat tire in the tire storage bag, if there is one. - 3.
+- Put back all tools as they were stored in the rear storage compartment and put the compartment cover back on. - 2.
+Put the flat tire in the tire storage bag, if there is one. - 3.
 Place the tire, lying flat, in the rear storage compartment.

-Route the loop end of the strap (C) through one of the cargo tie-downs (A) located in the rear of the vehicle.

-Route the hook end of the strap through the wheel.
+- Route the loop end of the strap (C) through one of the cargo tie-downs (A) located in the rear of the vehicle. - 5.
+Route the hook (B) through the loop (C). - 6.
+Pull the strap to tighten it around the cargo tie-down (A).

-- 8. Attach the hook to the cargo tie-down in the rear of the vehicle. - 9.
+- 7. Route the hook end of the strap through the wheel. - Attach the hook to the cargo tie-down in the rear of the vehicle. - 9.
 Slide the buckle to tighten the cargo tie-down strap.